21- How to find Moment of Inertia Iy for Parallelogram?

 Moment of inertia Iy for parallelogram.

-Divide into areas and estimate inertia for each individual area about the y-axis.
+Divide into areas and estimate the inertia of each area about the y-axis.

 The post includes how to estimate the moment of inertia Iy for a parallelogram.
-The axis y is passing by the left corner of the parallelogram and intersects with the base of the Parallelogram at Point a.
+The axis y passes through the left corner of the parallelogram and intersects with the base of the Parallelogram at Point a.

 A parallelogram is a skewed rectangle with an angle=θ, between the base and the left side, when θ=90, the shape becomes a rectangle.

-The dimension of the parallelogram is b*a, whereas the side length and the height is=h, h can be considered as=a*sinθ.
+The area of the parallelogram is b*a, whereas the side length and the height are a and h = a*sinθ, respectively.
 To get the expression for Iy, we will divide the parallelogram into two triangles and a rectangle.

 How to derive the expression for inertia Iy for parallelogram?

-We will use the previous data for the moment of inertia about the y-axis obtained for inertia for the right-angle triangle and rectangle.
+We will use the previously obtained data on the moment of inertia about the y-axis for the right-angled triangle and rectangle.

 The inertia of the left triangle about the y-axis.

-The left triangle has an upper base of (a* cos θ) and height h, the inertia for the y-axis will be estimated about an axis passing by the left corner point of the base of the Parallelogram Can be considered as the sum of Iy about the CG plus the Inertia value from the product of(A* x bar^2).
+The left triangle has an upper base of (a* cos θ) and height h, the inertia for the y-axis will be estimated about an axis passing by the left corner point of the base of the parallelogram.
+It can be considered as the sum of Iy about the CG plus the Inertia value from the product of(A* x bar^2).

 inertia Iy for parallelogram by diving into shapes.